 \section{Failure of resampling methods}

 Resampling methods, such as the case-resampling bootstrap, are common in finite mixture model settings.
-For example,~\citet[][Sec.
-2.16.2]{mclachlan2004finite} recommend using the bootstrap to improve estimation of standard errors when the Fisher information yields a poor approximation~\citep[see also][]{Grun:2004}.
-Others have suggested subsampling in similar settings~\citep{Andrews:2000}.
+For example,~\cite{mclachlan2004finite} recommend using the bootstrap to improve estimation of standard errors when the Fisher information yields a poor approximation~\cite{Grun:2004}.
+Others have suggested subsampling in similar settings~\cite{Andrews:2000}.
 Figure~\ref{fig: boot_sub} shows the coverage for 95\% confidence sets based on the case-resampling and subsampling intervals.
 Clearly, the coverage is far from nominal.

 The form of $\widehat{\Delta}^{\text{mom}}$ shows why the performance of these methods is so poor.
-As~\citet{Bickel:1981} prove, for the bootstrap to be consistent in the iid context, the mapping from the underlying distribution of the data to the distribution of the statistic must be continuous~\citep[see also][]{Andrews:2000}.
+As the work~\cite{Bickel:1981} proved, for the bootstrap to be consistent in the iid context, the mapping from the underlying distribution of the data to the distribution of the statistic must be continuous~\cite{Andrews:2000}.
 Clearly,

-is not a continuous mapping from the sample to $\widehat{\Delta}^{\text{mom}}$, with a boundary at $\kappa_2 \geq \sigma^2$ and a discontinuity at $\kappa_3 = 0$.\footnote{In some promising recent work,~\citet{Laber:2011jl} explore bootstrap-type methods with non-continuous mappings.
-We hope to explore this more in the future.} In the related case of the unit root problem,~\citet{Mikusheva:2007wl} shows that other resampling methods also fail, including subsampling and the $m$ of $n$ bootstrap.
-In the context of principal stratification,~\citet{Zhang:2009ku} note that confidence intervals based on the bootstrap often fail when the likelihood is multimodal.~\citet{Frumento:2016tk} offer additional discussion in this setting.
+is not a continuous mapping from the sample to $\widehat{\Delta}^{\text{mom}}$, with a boundary at $m_2 \geq 1$ and a discontinuity at $m_3 = 0$.\footnote{In some promising recent work,~\cite{Laber:2011jl} explore bootstrap-type methods with non-continuous mappings.
+We hope to explore this more in the future.} In the related case of the unit root problem,~\cite{Mikusheva:2007wl} shows that other resampling methods also fail, including subsampling and the $m$ of $n$ bootstrap.
+In the context of principal stratification,~\cite{Zhang:2009ku} note that confidence intervals based on the bootstrap often fail when the likelihood is multimodal.~\cite{Frumento:2016tk} offer additional discussion in this setting.